 Singapore is one of the top choices for companies when considering expanding their footprint in the Asian region.
 This should be no surprise since Singapore has a relatively low tax rate.
-The highest corporate tax rate is capped off at 17%, and personal income tax is at 22%.
-All capital gains and dividend payments are tax-exempt, including all foreign-sourced income as long as they’re taxed in the country of origin.
+The highest corporate tax rate is capped at 17%, and personal income tax is at 22%.
+All capital gains and dividend payments are tax-exempt, including all foreign-sourced income, as long as they’re taxed in the country of origin.
 These initial factors make Singapore a favourable destination for doing business in Asia.

-English is also one of the official languages here; it’s widely spoken, enabling you to have a seamless transition and integration in the Lion city.
+English is also one of the official languages here; it’s widely spoken, enabling you to have a seamless transition and integration in Singapore.
 Foreign investors can own their companies here, as mentioned in our previous article on how foreigners can set up and incorporate their businesses here easily.

 Recognised as one of the premier financial centres globally, Hong Kong has a standard corporate tax rate of 16.5%.
-However, the first HK$ 2 million is subject to only half of the corporate tax rate (8.5%).
-Similar to Singapore, there are no capital gain taxes on investments and stocks; they’re tax free.
+However, the first HK$ 2 million is subject to only half of the corporate tax rate (8.25%).
+Similar to Singapore, there are no capital gain taxes on investments and stocks; they’re tax-free.
 They even have no tax on goods and services (GST).
 Foreigners can also have 100% ownership of their company here, this is another point why this can be a good choice for your gateway to doing business in Asia Pacific.

 Setting up an office in Hong Kong is ideal for companies eager to tap into the Chinese market with its proximity and relations to China.
 Hong Kong is also a part of the top ten countries in EIU’s business environment rankings for 2023.
 As the second-largest economy and the most populated country, China remains an attractive nation for businesses to conquer.

-Malaysia is also a member of ASEAN, so it benefits from low or no tariff trade amongst the member countries, making it ideal for businesses who want to expand to the region.
+Malaysia is also a member of ASEAN, so it benefits from low or no tariff trade amongst the member countries, making it ideal for businesses that want to expand to the region.
 The Malaysian government also launched, the Malaysia My Second Home (MM2H) programme to allow non-Malaysians to enjoy a longer stay in Malaysia, particularly for retirement purposes.
 This can be an inviting factor for some investors to doing business in Asia.

 Taiwan offers a favourable fiscal climate for foreign investors.
 Its corporate tax rate stands at 20%.
 But, companies that earn less than NTD 120,000 are exempt from such tax.
 When having an office in Taiwan, ownership can be wholly owned by foreign investors, except for businesses in telecommunications, broadcasting, and aviation, where foreign ownership is restricted.

 Another Asian country that offers an attractive tax rate is Thailand.
 They offer three tax brackets for companies; 0% for those who earned up to THB 300,000, 15% for those who earned up to 3 million, and 20% for those who earned above that.
 Thailand has been one of the top spots for the manufacturing industry, with the likes of Ford and Toyota establishing their footprint here and doing business in Asia.